 Sonos is so simple to set up, whether you want one speaker, a stereo-pair or in-sync speakers in various rooms, and the array of playback options is staggering β think local storage, streaming services, internet radio, TV audio and more.
 Cost-wise, there are better priced options, but you're certainly getting what you pay for in terms of performance with Sonos.

-It does lack somewhat on the smart home front, compared to its dedicated smart speaker rivals, but that's an area where it's continuously improving β not only with its own Alexa-packing speakers, but by opening up to the other ecosystems too.
+It does lack somewhat on the smart home front, compared to its dedicated smart speaker rivals, but that's an area where it's continuously improving β not only with its own Alexa-packing speakers, but now with Google Assistant support too, along with other platforms like AirPlay.

 Read on to discover everything you need to know about Sonos.